-Territory Run Co. from Portland loves trail running.
-The brand says it answers the call of freedom and caters to all wild hearts.
+Territory Run Co. from Portland is one of the trail running brands, which answers the call of freedom and caters to all wild hearts.
 Brett Farrell, owner of Territorry Run on the brand mission: "I started Territorry Run Co. to capture the feeling of running in wild nature.
 Just getting out with friends, escaping the noise in life and finding a little truth on the trail.

 Whether before, during or after running, the products represent trail running culture.
 The product focus is on functional running caps.
 However, the portfolio also includes T-shirts and hoodies in limited editions.
-A pair of running pants was also created in collaboration with NW Alpine, an outdoor and mountaineering brand..
+A pair of running pants was also created in collaboration with NW Alpine, one of the famous trail running clothing brands.

 Willpower is from Munich.
-Their inspiration: running with aesthetic but simple style - no crazy colors, nothing over-functional, but high quality.
+Their inspiration: running with aesthetic but simple style - no crazy colors, nothing over-functional, but high quality and cool running outfit.
 "Running With Attitude" is what Willpower calls it.
 The focus is not on the best running times, but on the satisfaction of each individual: Whether the first run over five kilometers or the marathon.
 What unites is sport and willpower.
 Willpower is about the expression of true personality and the personal way to run with pride.